 Your life is full, fast, and demanding, and lately it feels like it’s tipping from busy into overwhelming

-You move quickly from one thing to the next and rarely pause, because slowing down doesn’t feel like an option
+You move quickly from one thing to the next and rarely pause, because slowing down doesn't feel like an option when there's this much on the line.

 Words like cortisol, adrenaline, or chronic stress sound less like theory and more like your daily reality